 Community Association Memberships

-A one-year Membership to The Citadel Community Association costs $25.00.
-Upon receipt of payment, you will be provided with a Membership card, which is valid from October to October of each calendar year.
-Here’s what you get for only $25.00 a year (see also this link to see typically where the money goes)
+A one-year Membership to The Citadel Community Association costs $30.00 per Household per year.
+Upon receipt of payment, you will be provided with a Membership card, which is valid for 365 days from date of purchase.
+Here’s what you get for only $30/year ($15 for Seniors).

-Most importantly membership gives you a Community Association that supports Citadel residents in a myriad of Community, City and Provincial issues, such as enhanced maintenance of the community, traffic concerns, program funding, local development, and much more.
+Most importantly, CCA membership gives you a Community Association that supports its residents in a myriad of Community, City and Provincial related issues: (e.g. Enhanced maintenance of the community, Traffic Concerns, Program funding, local development, and much more).

 Who Benefits from Community Association Funds?